4 Possible Side Effects Of Giloy You Must Know

-Giloy – A Brief:
+Giloy – A Brief

 In Sanskrit, Giloy is known as ‘Amrita’, which means ‘the root of immortality’, because of its abundance of medicinal properties.
 Capsules are made from the pure herbal extract that is obtained from the plant, which has the botanical name, Tinospora cordifolia.

-All About Giloy Side Effects:
+All About Side Effects Of Giloy

 2. Low Levels Of Blood Sugar: